A mix of river and mountainside living in West Jordan

 Gilbert says retail additions like this have helped West Jordan’s development expand beyond housing.
 “When Jordan Landing was brought here, a lot more growth followed,” he says.
 Dunford Bakery is a local spot that’s been serving pastries since 1931, with doughnut toppings like Cinnamon Toast Crunch cereal.
 Archibald’s Restaurant is a restored, late 1800s flour mill where people go for American dishes like pot roast.
 It was named after Archibald Gardner, a notable LDS settler who built many historic 1800s mills in the city, which later converted into Gardner Village, a local shopping area with specialty shops, restaurants and an escape room.

-Jordan Landing Shopping Center in West Jordan has lots of retail and dining options.
+Jordan Landing Shopping Center in West Jordan neighborhood has a variety of new shops.

 Six-decade-long community events in the city